-The final section of the walk is through woodland, presenting an opportunity to chat with our fellow hikers who are from London and America.
+The final section of the walk is through woodland, presenting an opportunity to chat with our fellow hikers who hail from London and America.

 From Portree, we travel north to the town of Uig on the Trotternish Peninsula.
 The grand old Uig Hotel originally built in 1831 as an Inn, is home for the next three nights.
-I know I keep banging on about the views, but just take a look at the scenery overlooking Uig Bay (ohhhhhh to be there right now.)
-There isn’t a table without a decent view at the hotel’s restaurant, where we’d have breakfast each morning.
+I know I keep banging on about the views, but take a look at the vista overlooking Uig Bay (ohhh to be there right now.)
+There isn’t a table with a bad view inside the hotel’s restaurant, where we’d enjoy breakfast each morning.
 The same with the small tables on our room’s front landing – perfect for late afternoon R & R (and a Talisker whisky with our hiking friends.)
 The Uig Hotel is centrally located for exploring the Quiraing, The Old Man of Storr and Kilt Rock.
 It is also the departure and arrival point for the ferry to the Outer Hebrides.